 Price and payment

-I accept payments in EUR, USD or SEK only, no other currency.
+I accept payments in EUR or USD only, no other currency will be accepted, orders paid in any other currency will be rejected.
 Payments must be made through PayPal, no direct money transfer, checks or any other means are accepted.
-You are paying the PayPal fee, payments without the fee will not be accepted.
-Currently the PayPal fee is an additional 3.4% + a fixed small sum on top of of the total costs.
 Shipping and handling costs will be added, this cost is not possible for me to predict, I will charge you what the Swedish Post charges me, which at this moment is 13 EUR or 15 USD for shipments outside Sweden.
 I will ship with registered, traceable post only.

-The price for each unit is 84 EUR, 92 USD or 785 SEK, whichever you prefer.
+The price for each unit is 84 EUR or 95 USD, whichever you prefer.
 The price may change as exchange rates are changing.
 This price excludes the shipping and handling, the total price will be calculated when I have your personal data.

 Prices and the terms are non-negotiable, if you think this is not acceptable for you or you think the price is too high, please don't buy it.